PopupViewModel

 trigger-action

-Fires after the user clicks on an action or action toggle inside a popup.
+Fires after the user clicks on an action or action toggle in the action bar.
 This event may be used to define a custom function to execute when particular actions are clicked.
 See the example below for details of how this works.

 Property